 - Leave-Behinds: Named for the type of brochure you leave behind after meeting a potential customer.
 It should support what you have just presented.

 - Point-of-sale: The type of brochure you may pick up while waiting in line at the bank.
-This can be a good tool to raise interest, and get people asking for more.
+It can be a good tool to raise interest, and get people asking for more.

 - Direct Mail: Your sales letter sells but you can also include your brochure into your direct mail package.
 However, great direct mail is more than a letter and a brochure, so think carefully about how to make it stand out.